University of Amsterdam

 Response and Response Time Modeling

 Becker, B., van Rijn, P., Molenaar, D., & Debeer, D. (2022).
 Item Order and Speededness: Implications for Test Fairness in Higher Educational High-Stakes Testing.
 Assessment and Evaluation in Higher Education, 47, 1030-1042.
+PDF

 Molenaar, D., Rózsa, S., & Kõ, N. (2021).
 Modeling Asymmetry in the Time-Distance Relation of Ordinal Personality Items.
 Applied Psychological Measurement, 45, 178-194.
 OpenBUGS-code

 Kuijpers, R.E., Visser, I., & Molenaar, D. (2011).
 Testing the Within-State Distribution in Mixture Models for Responses and Response Times.
-Journal of Educational and Behavioral Statistics,
+Journal of Educational and Behavioral Statistics, 46, 348-373.
+PDF

 Tamimy, Z., Rózsa, S., Kõ, N., & Molenaar, D. (2020).
 A Practical Cross-Sectional Framework to Contextual Reactivity in Personality: Response Times as Indicators of Reactivity to Contextual Cues.
 Psych, 2(4), 253-268.
-PDF | LatentGOLD-scripts
+PDF| LatentGOLD-scripts

 Molenaar, D., & Van Rijn, P. (forthcoming).
 Modeling Item Responses with Response Times as Collateral Information in Large-Scale Educational Assessments.
 In: L. Khorramdel, M. von Davier, & K. Yamamoto (Eds.), Innovative Computer Based International Large-Scale Assessments.
 Springer.